Language-Research-Technology/ya-ldaca-website/content/resources/user-guides/portal/cite-data/index.md

 <br>

-Cite the {{< glossary_link display="collection" id="collection" >}} as a whole whenever you use, or need to refer to, any part of it in your work, unless otherwise stated in the citation information provided in the LDaCA portal.
+Cite the {{< glossary_link display="collection" id="collection" >}} as a whole whenever you use, or need to refer to, any part of it in your work, unless otherwise stated in the citation information provided in the LDaCA Portal.

-You can find each collection’s citation information on the collection level page under "How to cite this collection".
+You can find each collection's citation information on the collection level page under "How to cite this collection".
 The collection level page is the webpage presented upon selection of the collection name from the portal homepage or from a list of search results.
 Note that this citation information is separate from the _Citation_ {{< glossary_link display="metadata" id="metadata" >}} field that appears in some collections and refers to published papers about the collection.

 <!--TODO add screenshot when we have this functionality-->